Lea Green railway station: History

 The first Lea Green station was where Lowfield Lane met Lea Green Road (SJ510920 about 950 metres towards Liverpool from the current station) It opened in 1830 on the Liverpool and Manchester Railway.
 The early intermediate stations were little more than halts positioned where the railway crossed a road or turnpike accounting for variations in their names.
 Lea Green station was probably known as Top of Sutton Incline, then Sutton by 1844, and Lea Green again in 1848, although Butt (1995) says it was Lea Green before becoming Sutton.
 The first station closed on 7 March 1955.

 The current station in the cutting at Marshalls Cross opened on 17 September 2000.

 Thatto Heath railway station on the Liverpool to Wigan Line is approximately two miles to the north west.

 Facilities

 The ticket office is staffed each day from 06:00 to midnight (except Sundays, when it opens at 08:30).
 Shelters are provided on each platform, along with help points, digital information screens and timetable poster boards.
 Both platforms have step-free access from the ticket office and station entrance via ramps.

+In March 2021, it was announced that a new station building with ticket office, waiting room, and toilets would be built, along with a multi-story car park increasing parking spaces at the station to 450.
+These finally opened after delays on 18 August 2025.